chris-groves/CV/README.md

 ## Experience

-**National Probation Service** (September 2014 to April 2019)

-*ICT Training Specialist*
+**National Probation Service** (September 2014 to April 2019) *ICT Training Specialist*

-Responsible for training over 1000 users.
+Sole responsibility for training over 1000 London users.
-Colloborated on design and production of national ICT training curriculum.
+Viewed first hand how users interact with software/applications Consistently delivered high quality training sessions using multiple delivery methods Colloborated on design and production of national ICT training curriculum for around 8,000 staff
-Viewed first hand how users interact with software/applications

-**London Probation Trust/National Probation Service** (March 2013 to September 2014)

-*Business Support Manager for Serious Group Offending (Street Gangs) Team*
+**London Probation Trust/National Probation Service** (March 2013 to September 2014) *Business Support Manager for Serious Group Offending (Street Gangs) Team*

-Analysed and presented data to gain insights into gang offending and support strategic decision making
+Influential in the development of a new specialist team for gand related offending Crucial role in strategy and operation by providing data analysis and business support Nurtured relationships with critical partners such as the Metropolitan Police and the London Mayor's Office for Policing and Crime

-**London Probation Trust** (May 2010 to March 2013)

-*Performance and Quality Analyst*
+**London Probation Trust** (May 2010 to March 2013) *Performance and Quality Analyst*

-Analysed data to gain insight on workloads and staff performance to support decision making and staff management Used software to write bespoke database queries
+Instrumental in high performance of multiple boroughs through provision of data analysis Complex bespoke data queries and reports produced for strategic and operational priorities

-**London Probation Trust** (September 2009 to May 2010)

-*Legal Proceedings Administrator*
+**London Probation Trust** (September 2009 to May 2010) *Legal Proceedings Administrator*

+Eessential role supporting legal professional by extracting case information related to non-compliance with Probation supervision

 ## Other Interests